ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 impl<D: Data> Writable for Resource<D, ReadWrite> { // ...
 ```

-Bringing tt all together: the `Session` trait
+Bringing it all together: the `Session` trait
 ---------------------------------------------

 :::::::::::::: {.columns}